dvtate/ideas/README.md

 ## Useful Software
 - Preprocessor for TypeScript
   - idk how I'd do this
-- Microsoft excel but with a better way to extend functionality
-  - 1st party Python in Excel will def get more traction
 - WASM linker
   - everything should be kinda easy except tables
 - Automated tool that helps you migrate your code from github to codeberg or some other git hosting platform not owned by M$